The Masterclass Sheepdog Training Video Series

 Overview: In this video I discuss the four ways arm signals can be used, and answer the question of which is the best method of using the arms for training and for directing sheepdogs.

 How we use our arms (and the training stick) when training our dogs, can make a BIG difference to how quickly and smoothly training progresses.
-And how we use them when directing our dogs at work (if we use arm signals at all) can greatly influence how effective they are.
+And how we use them when directing our sheepdogs at work (if we use arm signals at all) can greatly influence how effective they are.

 Running time: 22 minutes